Introduction: The Lam-Rim Graded Stages and Levels of Motivation

 Focusing on the Mind

-Very briefly, we focus on the mind just in terms of the nature of the mind – the conventional nature, the rising of holograms and cognition without some separate "me" that’s the controller or observer etc.; and the voidness of the mind.
-And we focus on the mind as representing true stopping of suffering.
-We're referring here to the purity of the mind – the natural purity and the attained purity when you get rid of the obscurations.
+Very briefly, we focus on the mind just in terms of the nature of the mind, the conventional nature, the rising of holograms and cognition without some separate “me” that’s the controller or observer, and we focus on the voidness of the mind.
+We focus on the mind as representing true stopping of suffering.
+We’re referring here to the purity of the mind – the natural purity and the attained purity when getting rid of the obscurations.

 The four aspects of the mind, representing the true stopping of suffering and its causes are that the purity of the mind is a state of:

-- Stopping – opponents have stopped true suffering and its true causes so that nothing remains
+- Stopping – opponents have stopped true suffering and their true causes so that nothing remains.

 - Definite emergence – from the suffering of samsaric rebirth, because it will never recur.